 In fact, that's what makes these exercises so ideal.
 With minimum equipment you get maximum results.
-And when you do develop a gym habit and have access to all your favorite machines, you can still do these exercises once or twice a week to maintain strength in your most important muscle groups: quadriceps, glutes, calves, biceps, shoulders and abs.
+Also, when you do develop a gym habit and have access to all your favorite machines, you can still do these exercises once or twice a week to maintain strength in your most important muscle groups: quadriceps, glutes, calves, biceps, shoulders, and abs.

 Several of the moves require dumbbell weights (though you can substitute inexpensive resistance bands in a pinch).
 Use heavy enough weights that the final few repetitions of a set feel challenging.
 When you're ready to use heavier weights, increase slowly to reduce risk of muscle injury.
 Do these moves at least three times a week.
-For the upper body exercises, increase the weights in 1- to 2-pound increments; for the lower body, increase in 3- to 5-pound increments.
+For upper body exercises, increase the weights in 1- to 2-lb increments; for the lower body, increase in 3- to 5-lb increments.

 Make it harder: Rotate the weight.
 As you lift the dumbbells, rotate your arms so that your palms face backward, a variation that puts extra emphasis on your biceps.

-Hold a dumbbell in each hand (if you've never done this exercise before, start with 2- or 3-pound weights).
+Hold a dumbbell in each hand (if you've never done this exercise before, start with 2- or 3-lb weights.
 Stand with your feet shoulder-width apart and knees slightly bent.
 Pull your navel in toward your spine, contract your glutes (your butt), and drop your tailbone so your hips shift slightly forward.
 Lift your chest.
 Squeeze your shoulder blades together and raise your arms out the sides, keeping your elbows loose.
 Stop when the weights are shoulder height.
-Complete 12 to 15 reps.
+Complete 12 to 15 repetitions.
 Work up to three sets.

 Make it harder: After each set of side-arm raises, add a set of rear raises to target the backs of your shoulders and arms.
 Stand in the same position as above, holding the weights with palms facing in.
 Exhale and push your arms up behind you as high as you can.
 Pause and slowly lower the weights back down.
 Be sure to keep your body upright for the duration of the move.

-Make it harder: Do plié squats (to work the adductor and abductor in the thighs).
+Make it harder: Do plié squats (to work the inner and outer thighs).
 Stand with your feet out a little wider than in the regular squat, and angle your toes outward.
 This is called a “plié position.”
 Lower your body in the same way as you would for the traditional squat above.
 You may find that you can go lower this way since you're more stable, but don't allow your knees to shoot out past your toes.
 Push back up to the starting position and repeat.

-Strengthens the calves, quadriceps, gluteus maximus, gluteus minimus, hamstrings, adductors, abductors.
+Strengthens the calves, quadriceps, gluteus maximus, gluteus minimus, hamstrings, adductors (inner thighs), abductors (outer thighs)